hailelagi/hailelagi.com/content/roadmap.md

-I'm trying to learn more about distributed systems and operating systems.
+I'm trying to re-learn algorithms and datastructures fundamentals.

 In go and/or [rust](https://www.rust-lang.org/).